jaromero/til/app/_posts/2015-07-09-github-user-api.md

 date:   2015-07-09 20:00:00
 tags:   github json jekyll
 ---
+**EDIT 15-07-10:** This is [rate-limited](https://developer.github.com/v3/#rate-limiting) to 60 unauthenticated requests per hour, so I've gone with something like the second approach.

 Github has an API of sorts for getting information about users.

 Well, it's not really an API, since it's just a json file: `https://api.github.com/users/<username>`